jeremytammik/tbc/a/1973_estorage_rm.md

 ####<a name="6"></a> Extensible Storage Schema Conflict

+Another aspect was tagged on at the end of the above:

 **Question:** OK, I guess I need to jump on board the Schema issue.
 I'm also getting an error for an EnigmaSchema that is in multiple files: